Click any of the following categories to view answers to frequently asked questions concerning online learning.

 How much time does it take?

-You will be online each week for at least the same amount of time you’d be in a classroom.
-Just like in an on-campus class, in every week you will meet the class objectives by doing assignments, papers, projects, or exams as well as reading text, articles, PowerPoint presentations, class notes, etc.
+You will be online each week or session or at least the same amount of time you’d be in a classroom.
+Just like in an on-campus class, every week or session you will meet the class objectives by doing assignments, papers, projects, or exams as well as reading text, articles, PowerPoint presentations, class notes, etc.

 Do online classes cover the same materials as on-campus classes?

 Yes, the same information is covered.
 Course descriptions can be found here.

 How do I know if I am ready to take an online course?